apploc-dev/unity/README.md

 # AppLoc for Unity

-[apploc.dev](https://apploc.dev) plugin for Unity, which provides seamless localization management for your Unity projects.
+The [apploc.dev](https://apploc.dev) plugin for Unity provides seamless localization management for your projects.

 ## Installation